 - What is the most important information I should know about bexarotene topical (Targretin Gel)?

-- Who should not use bexarotene topical (Targretin Gel)?
+- What should I discuss with my healthcare provider before using bexarotene topical (Targretin Gel)?

 - How should I use bexarotene topical (Targretin Gel)?